mmgenius/gestImmo/README.md

 10. Let your pCA click on the downloaded file.
 11. Let our amazing implementation of the least pedagogical project ever blow your mind.

 *personal Computer Assistant.
-Person that helps perfect noobs using electric equipment.
+Person that helps perfect noobs on how to use electric equipment.

 ## Nomenclature Variables Interface Swing